 Furthermore, minimum grades in the following subjects are required:

-For the field of study BScAgric with Soil Science and either Agronomy, Chemistry, Horticulture, Viticulture or Plant Pathology as main subjects:
+For the field of study BScAgric with Soil Science and either Agronomy, Chemistry, Horticulture, or Viticulture as main subjects:

 4 (50%) for Afrikaans or English (Home Language or first additional language)